pyeventsourcing/eventsourcing/docs/topics/infrastructure.rst

 field represents the data associated with the item.

-From the point of view of the library code, the field names of a sequenced item namedtuple are arbitrary, however a suitable database table will have matching column names.
+From the point of view of the library code, the field names of a sequenced item namedtuple can vary, however a suitable database table will have matching column names.

 SequencedItem namedtuple